rpcpool/solana-geyser-park/README.md

 The Solana Geyser interface is a handy way to access both account writes, blocks and (in 1.9) transactions as they are processed by the validator.

-This is a list of various accountsdb plugins available.
+This is a list of various Geyser plugins available.
 Feel free to send a PR with your own.

-For more info about the accountsdb interface: https://docs.solana.com/developing/plugins/accountsdb_plugin
+For more info about the Geyser interface: https://docs.solana.com/developing/plugins/accountsdb_plugin

 ## Geyser Plugins